What Is Mental Clutter and How to Clear It

 The most insidious cost is the one you do not see: the things you never start.
 When your head is full of maintenance tasks and small obligations, there is no room left for the things you actually want to do.
 Creative projects, new ideas, long-term goals - they get crowded out by the noise of daily logistics.
 Mental clutter does not just drain your energy.
 It takes up the space where better thinking could happen.

-Why mental clutter builds up
+Why does mental clutter build up?

 Mental clutter builds up for a simple reason: you take on more than you externalize.
 Every commitment you make without writing it down, every task you agree to without scheduling it, every idea you have without capturing it - each one becomes another thing your brain has to hold.
 And your brain is not designed for holding.
 It is designed for thinking.